NASDAQ: TLRY

 •

-Breckenridge Brewery – Since its doors opened in 1990 in the ski town of Breckenridge, Colorado, the brand has grown into one of the most recognized craft breweries in the U.S. Today.
-Breckenridge Brewery has two locations to visit – the original brewpub in Breckenridge and its renowned Farm House restaurant in Littleton, CO, outside Denver.
-With a focus on balanced, approachable, and interesting beer, the brewery’s portfolio includes Avalanche Amber Ale, Palisade Peach Wheat, Juice Drop Hazy IPA, Funslinger Lager, Vanilla Porter, Juice Drop Imperial Hazy IPA, Strawberry Sky, Mountain Beach Session Sour, Agave Wheat, Palisade Peach, Nitro Vanilla Porter, Nitro Irish Stout, and Christmas Ale (seasonal).
-In 2022, Breckenridge Agave Wheat won a Bronze medal in the American Wheat Beer category at the Great American Beer Festival.
+Breckenridge Brewery – Since its doors opened in 1990 in the ski town of Breckenridge, Colorado, the Breckenridge brand has grown into one of the most recognized craft breweries in the U.S. Today.
+Breckenridge Brewery has three locations to visit – the original brewpub in Breckenridge, its renowned Farm House restaurant in Littleton, CO, outside Denver, and our newest location in Fort Collins, CO.
+With a focus on balanced, approachable, and interesting beers, the brand’s portfolio includes Avalanche Amber Ale, Palisade Peach Wheat, Juice Drop Hazy IPA, Funslinger Lager, Vanilla Porter, Juice Drop Imperial Hazy IPA, Cerveza, Nitro Irish Stout, and Christmas Ale (seasonal).

 •